simon-m-mudd/landlab_docker/readme.md

 ### Running the container

-#### Part 1: set up an LSDTopoTools directory on your host machine
+#### Part 1: set up a directory on your host machine to put landlab stuff. (in examples, this will be C:\landlab)

-1. You will want to be able to see *LSDTopoTools* output on your host operating system, so we will need to create a directory for hosting your *LSDTopoTools* data, code, and scripts.
+1. You will want to be able to see *landlab* output on your host operating system, so we will need to create a directory for hosting your *landlab* data, code, and scripts.
-2. For the purposes of this tutorial, I will assume you are using windows and that you have made a directory `C:\LSDTopoTools`.
+2. For the purposes of this tutorial, I will assume you are using windows and that you have made a directory `C:\landlab`.
   * You can put this directory anywhere you want as long as you remember where it is.
 You don't need to put anything in this directory yet.

 #### Part 2: Download and run the container